hervenivon/awesome-discoveries/README.md

 * [Segment's transition back to a monorepo](https://changelog.com/podcast/312) and its original [blog post](https://segment.com/blog/goodbye-microservices/)
 * [Confessions of Continuous Delivery Experts: From microservices back to monolith](https://www.gocd.org/2017/12/06/confessions-continuous-delivery-experts-snapci-microservices-monolith/) - Lesson learnt moving from microservice to monolith.

-For the same context that were ours, what I might consent is to split application tiers into different repos (example: front in one repo, backend in another), that's all!
+For the same context that were ours, what I might consent is to split application tiers into different repositories (example: front-end in one repository, back-end in another), that's all!

 #### `vscode`